 With the extra Hub device (also made by MyEnergi), you can control and monitor all of the Zappi features and modes.
-Ollie even made a short video explaining how he uses his own Zappi at his house, watch it here.
+Ollie even made a short video explaining how he uses his own Zappi at his house.

 Other EV charge point manufacturers have similar solar smart chargers, but none offer the full package like the Zappi.
 Alternative options include the EO Smart Home EV Charger.
 With this model you can charge in the equivalent of Fast and Eco mode, but not Eco+.
 SolarEdge also makes a solar EV charger, but only has the equivalent of Fast and Eco+ mode (you also need a SolarEdge PV system, whereas the Zappi is compatible with any PV system).